Lesley and John Brown: What Happened to Louise Brown’s Parents?

 Lesley and John Brown Dealt With Overwhelming Spotlight Following Louise’s Birth

 The immediate period after Louise Joy Brown’s birth was a rollercoaster ride for Lesley and John Brown.
 The two working-class Brits from Bristol, England, became the focus of the whole world.
 The couple were involved in press tours that took them from one country to another.
-They visited Japan and the United States with their beloved daughter, who was nothing short of a miracle for everyone who showed up to see and talk to them.
+They visited Japan and the US with their beloved daughter, who was nothing short of a miracle for everyone who showed up to see and talk to them.
 The spotlight was not easy for the husband and wife, who had been leading ordinary lives as a truck driver for British Rail and a local farm worker, respectively.

 Lesley, in particular, found the attention overwhelming as a “shy” and “quiet” woman.
 Still, she wanted to help advocate for the groundbreaking invention that made her a mother.
 “Mum was just so grateful to Patrick and Bob; she wanted to give back, and she knew that showing the world I was ‘normal’ was the way to do that.
 Dad did most of the talking,” Louise told The Telegraph.
 It doesn’t mean that John was immensely comfortable with the limelight.
 In an interview with The Washington Post in 1979, he expressed his wish to raise his daughter “like everyone else” and lead their lives as “normal working-class people.”